 After you’ve strolled the Corso, explored the alleyways, climbed a couple of bell towers and shopped for souvenirs, you’ll undoubtedly need an afternoon pick me up.

 It’s said there is a rivalry between two of the neighboring cafes as to who serves the best desserts in town.
 Caffe’ Sicilia, located at Corso Vittorio Emanuele 125, is an institution that has been serving up its sweet delectables since 1892.
 Dolceria Corrado Costanzo, located at Via Silvio Spaventa 9, is a bit quieter but offers up instagram-worthy plated desserts .
-Both shops offer exquisite gelato, granite and plenty of gorgeous little cakes and pastries.
+Both shops offer exquisite gelato, granita and plenty of gorgeous little cakes and pastries.

 So who is the best?
 My recommendation: Order something from each shop, along with a cafe of course, and do your own little taste test!
 You’ll be very glad you did.